16 Apps To Fix Blurry Photos in 2023 (Free & Paid)

 Sharpen Image is a very basic looking app that’s plagued by advertising (there’s ‘free’ and then there ‘s ‘free with consequences’ – this app falls into the later).

-While it does an ok job of sharpening images, it’s a fine line between fixing a blurred photo and turning it into a mess.
+While it does an ok job of sharpening images, it’s a fine line between fixing a blurry picture and turning it into a mess.

 Over-sharpened images have the look of someone intentionally trying to apply a glitch or effect.
 But, with only two controls to adjust the intensity and radius of the grain, it’s certainly the most straight forward solution.

-For a free app, it does the job, but there are plenty of other ways to fix blurry pictures.
+For a free app, it does the job, but there are plenty of other ways to fix blurry pictures or increase the picture quality.

 Photo Editor Pro is a free app available from the Google Play store with an upgradable version available for a price.